WanderBernardo/Git_Github_DownloadUpload/README.md

-# Git and Github: Download and Upload remote with local (vice-versa)
+# Git and Github: Download and Upload remote with local
 The goal this repository is show how make download and Upload of the project remote and local.